 - Zero Carbon Futures - a Newcastle University-owned Electric Vehicle consultancy

-- The Driving the Electric Revolution Industrialisation Centres (DER Centres) - national network of four cutting-edge centres to enable faster collaborative research and development of electric machines
+- The Driving the Electric Revolution Industrialisation Centres (DER-IC) - a national network of four cutting-edge centres to enable faster collaborative research and development of electric machines

 - Advanced Electric Machines - an award-winning Newcastle University Spin Out company